almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 - 4mb vram : Increases video ram for emulated S3 video chip to 4mb (better performance in some games such as Duke Nukem 3D)

+- PC speaker : patch to improve the authenticity of PC speaker emulation (can be enabled/disabled)

 **If you want to build your own copy of DOSBox SVN using this repository, please follow the instructions below.**